-Modern day Sparta, capital of the prefecture of Lakonia, lies on the eastern foothills of Mount Taygetos in the Evrotas River valley.
+Modern city of Sparta, capital of the prefecture of Lakonia, lies on the eastern foothills of Mount Taygetos in the Evrotas River valley.
 The city has been built upon the site of ancient Sparta.
-The lush, fertile plain surrounding Sparta is home to olive and citrus groves, thickets of mulberry and other trees.
+The lush, fertile plain surrounding Sparta is home predominantly to olive and citrus groves.
 To the southwest stands Mt.
 Taygetos with its towering peaks and wild beauty.
-To the east of the city stands the Parnonas mountain range, which is forested predominantly with Greek fir trees and other pines.
+To the east of the city stands the forested Parnonas mountain range.

-Visitors are always highly impressed by the centrally-located main square which is dominated by the most imposing neo-classical building in Sparta, the City Hall.
-Built in 1909, City Hall bears the signature of the Greek architect, G. Katsaros.
+Visitors are always highly impressed by the centrally-located main square which is dominated by the most imposing neo-classical building in Sparta, the City Hall, built in 1909.
 With its glorious history and its proximity to Byzantine Mystras, the city of Sparta attracts the attention of many visitors, making it a prime tourist destination.

 Due to its extensive and prominent history, the name Sparta is a world-renowned symbol of heroism and sacrifice balanced by a simple, austere way of life.